 23. Road Trip to the Tablelands

-The Atherton Tablelands Region is an often overlooked section of the Wet Tropics but I believe that a trip here should be on everyone's Port Douglas must do list!
+The Atherton Tablelands Region is an often overlooked section of the Wet Tropics but I believe that a trip here should be on everyone's Port Douglas must-do list!
 In fact, many of the highlights, attractions and wild rainforest photos you've probably seen online already were taken in the Tablelands.

 Some of my favourite adventures in this region include:

-24. Grab a Pint at a Classic Australian Pub
+24. Grab a Pint at a Classic Australian Pub on Macrossan Street

 Walking down Macrossan Street in the heart of Port Douglas, you'll pass some classic Australian bars and bistros.
-My favorite is Iron Bar, a real outback style pub with an awesome upstairs view.
+My favorite is Iron Bar, a real outback-style pub with an awesome upstairs view.

 If you're up for it, there is also the famous Cane Toad Racing show at Chilly's Pizza and Trattoria at around 6 pm from Tuesday to Saturday.